burnsco/myBlog/src/posts/cheaper-and-faster-api-gateway-alternative.md

 yarn init -y
 ```

-then install some dev packages that we'il need mainly for bundling our worker:
+then install some dev packages that we'll need mainly for bundling our worker:

 ```bash
 yarn add dotenv-webpack webpack webpack-cli -D